fouge/fouge.github.io/_posts/2020-06-15-Panicking-in-Rust-the-correct-way.md

 ## Panic!

-As you might already know, Rust forces you to write a panic handler which is great to make use of the trace when errors are occuring.
+As you might already know, Rust forces you to write a panic handler which is great to make use of the trace when errors are occurring.
 When I started developing a Rust library launched from embedded C code, without the standard library (`no-std`), I chose a [common panic behavior](https://rust-embedded.github.io/book/start/panicking.html) from a crate I had added to my `Cargo.toml`.
 As too often, the panic handler would reset the target without doing anything with the error.

-Now that things are getting serious and to make my library production-ready, I needed to redefine my panic handler to make use of errors occuring on the target.
+Now that things are getting serious and to make my library production-ready, I needed to redefine my panic handler to make use of errors occurring on the target.
 So I created a really simple but useful crate.

 Firstly, the panic handler has this signature: